sesh/jira/README.md

-`jira` let's you quickly open the JIRA ticket that matches your branch name.
+`jira` lets you quickly open the JIRA ticket that matches your branch name.

 ## Installation